antoniomari/ADA-CAPI-DataStory/index.md

 layout: page
 title: Success or Failure?
 subtitle: A comparative analysis of finished and unfinished Wikispeedia games
-cover-img: /assets/img/mountains.jpg
+cover-img: /assets/img/forest.jpg
 ---

 Have you ever played a game and wanted to throw your phone against the wall?
 We have.
 That's why we want to look at all the ways players fail at Wikispeedia.
-What makes people give up a game?
+What makes people give up a game where they are searching for an elusive target in the forest of knowledge that is the Wikipedia graph?
 Did Wikispeedia let them down by giving them a way too difficult path, or is it your own fault?

 Tolstoy said, “*Happy families are all alike; every unhappy family is unhappy in its own way*”.
 Similarly, finished paths are similar in the sense that they all reached their endpoint.
 However, unfinished paths could be unfinished due to a myriad of factors.
 Did the player give up because they grew tired of the game?
 Were they simply not familiar with the subject?
 Was the language too complicated for them?
 Did they get bored of the game?
 Frustrated?
 Annoyed?
 Or was the target nearly impossible to reach?